-Dec.
-1st.
-WE saw the upper limb of the sun to-day, for a short time, from the island; the atmosphere being unusually clear.
+WE saw the upper limb of the sun to-day, for a short time, Dec.
+1. from the island; the atmosphere being unusually clear.
 It was elevated about two minutes of a degree.
-This was the result of refraction; since its astronomical disappearance had occurred six days We were now also but three weeks from the shortest day: so that, with the same circumstances at its next rising, we should not be condemned to more than six weeks of its total absence. tained the altitudes of several stars.
+This was the result of refraction; since its astronomical disappearance had occurred six days ago.
+We were now also but three weeks from the shortest day: so that, with the same circumstances at its next rising, we should not be condemned to more than six weeks of its total absence.
+We obtained the altitudes of several stars.
 The thermometer stood from 31° to 37° minus: the barometer at 30 inches.

-2nd.
-A black cloud in the southern horizon would have prevented the sun from being seen, though it had still risen above that line as it did the day before.
+A black cloud in the southern horizon would have prevented Dec.
+2. the sun from being seen, though it had still risen above that line as it did the day before.
 The magnetic observatory was erected, and the other one commenced.
-3d.
-At midnight there was a magnificent arch of an aurora, but it was only five degrees high. was a light yellow; and it emitted rays; finally breaking up and disappearing about one o'clock.
-4th.
+At midnight there was a magnificent arch of an aurora, but it was only five degrees high.
+The colour was a light yellow, and it emitted rays; finally breaking up and disappearing about one o'clock.
 The day was calm, and the sky clear, but with a cloudy horizon.
+The thermometer rose to minus ermine came on board, quite starved, and was taken and fed by the crew.
+Sunday was very stormy and squally, with snow, and the thermometer began to rise when the wind fell.
+The day was kept as

-The thermometer rose to minus 19°, and on the following day to 14°; with light clouds above and deep red ones near the passage of the sun.
+19°, and, on the following day, to 14°; with light clouds above, and deep red ones near the passage of the sun.
 We now compared the mercurial and the spirit thermometers, as we might soon be called on to depend on the latter alone; and the necessary corrections were accorded for adoption.

-5th.
-A strong wind rendered this morning very cold.
-But the wind shifting from the north-east to the south-west, it fell four degrees lower; confirming the remarks already made on the subject.
-6th.
-An ermine came on board, quite starved, and was taken and fed by the Sunday was very stormy and squally, with snow, and the thermometer began to rise when the wind fell.
-The day was kept A strong breeze blew all Monday, till the evening, when it became moderate and clear; the thermometer falling from minus 12° to 23°.
+Dec.
+5. A strong wind rendered this morning very cold.
+But the wind shifting from the north-east to the south-west, it fell four degrees Dec.
+6. lower; confirming the remarks already made on the subject.
+An

+Dec.
+7. usual.
+A strong breeze blew all Monday, till the evening, when it became moderate and clear; the thermometer falling from minus 12° to 23°.
 The moon was clear, for the first time during a considerable period; but as it passed over no stars, it gave us none of the observations that we wished.